MicrosoftDocs/VBA-Docs/outlook/Concepts/Customizing-Forms/creating-custom-forms-by-using-visual-basic-scripting-edition.md

 # Creating Custom Forms by Using Visual Basic Scripting Edition

 Microsoft Visual Basic Scripting Edition (VBScript) is a subset of Microsoft Visual Basic for Applications (VBA).
-You can use VBScript to create procedures that control Microsoft Outlook folders, objects, items, and properties.
+Use VBScript to create procedures that control Microsoft Outlook folders, objects, items, and properties.

 VBScript in Outlook requires a special object syntax that is different from referencing objects in VBA.
 For more information, see [Outlook Object Model](../../How-to/Using-Visual-Basic-to-Customize-Outlook-Forms/about-the-object-environment.md).